Tom Angleberger

 Tom Angleberger is an American children's writer, best known for the Origami Yoda series.
 By March 2013, more than 3.3 million copies of his books had been sold worldwide.
 Angleberger lives in Virginia with his wife, Cece Bell, who is also a children's author.
 Angleberger is also the author of children's books published under the name Sam Riddleburger.

-Personal life

 Angleberger and wife Cece Bell met at the College of William & Mary, where they both majored in art.
 They have two children.
 Angleberger has Asperger syndrome.